arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 }
 ```

 This part of the code implements the `controlRelaysBasedOnVoltage()` function, which dynamically manages the states of four relays based on the voltage level read from the analog pin `A4`.
-This pin corresponds to the voltage input on the Arduino IDE Opta™ Kit PLC Trainer.
+This pin corresponds to the voltage input on the Opta™ Kit PLC Trainer.
 The function integrates directly with the OPC UA server, updating the relay states in real time to ensure efficient communication and monitoring.

 The function starts by reading the voltage from the analog input pin `A4` using the `arduino_opta_analog_read()` function.
 The measured voltage is stored in the variable `voltage`, which is the primary input for determining the state of each relay.
 Four boolean variables, `relay1State`, `relay2State`, `relay3State`, and `relay4State`, are initialized to `false`.
 These variables represent the states of each relay and will be updated based on the voltage level.